djdiazdiego/MusalaTest/README.md

     npm install

-3-	Go to MusalaTest folder for restore de the Server App dependencies and run and run:
+3-	Go to MusalaTest folder for restore de the Server App dependencies and run:

     dotnet restore